-- Wet your sponge with the cleaning solution and wipe the window using broad circular motions.
+- Wet your cloth or sponge with the cleaning solution and wipe the window using broad circular motions.
 Pay close attention to corners and edges where dirt and grime tend to accumulate.

 - Wipe the squeegee, dip in clean water, and repeat on the next section of the window.